mialkin/docs/csharp/concurrency/asynchronous-programming.md

 There are two basic ways to create a `Task` instance.
 Some tasks represent actual code that a CPU has to execute; these computational tasks should be created by calling `Task.Run` or `TaskFactory.StartNew` if you need them to run on a particular scheduler).
 Other tasks represent a notification; these kinds of event-based tasks are created by `TaskCompletionSource<TResult>` or one of its shortcuts.
 Most I/O tasks use `TaskCompletionSource<TResult>`.

 ## Deadlock

+A **deadlock** is a situation where two or more threads or processes are unable to proceed because each is waiting for the other to release a resource.

 There's one other important guideline when it comes to methods: once you start using `async`, it's best to allow it to grow through your code.
 If you call an `async` method, you should eventually `await` the task it returns.
 Resist the temptation to call `Task.Wait`, `Task<TResult>.Result`, or `GetAwaiter().GetResult()`; doing so could cause a deadlock.
 Consider the following method: